dotnet/linker/docs/design/feature-attribute-semantics.md

   - static properties
   - static events

-Note that this does not create a _feature requirement_ for nested types.
+Note that this does not create a _feature requirement_ for nested types or for members of base classes or interfaces implemented by the type.
 Note also that this may create a _feature requirement_ for fields, properties, and events, which cannot have `RequiresFeature` used on them directly.

 ### Structs